balena-io-modules/resin-token/README.md

 ### token.get() ⇒ <code>Promise.&lt;String&gt;</code>
 This function resolved to undefined if no token.

+This function attemps to also read the token from a `RESIN_TOKEN` environment variable.

 **Kind**: static method of <code>[token](#module_token)</code>
 **Summary**: Get the token
 **Returns**: <code>Promise.&lt;String&gt;</code> - token